-And it is this ability to interact with different receptor channels which may be the key to CBC’s future in research; while peer-reviewed research into CBC is scarce, the work that has been undertaken has shown some promising results.
+And it's this ability to interact with different receptor channels which may be the key to CBC’s future in research; while peer-reviewed research into CBC is scarce, the work that has been undertaken has shown some promising results.

 In 2010, one group of researchers demonstrated that CBC’s anti-inflammatory properties could be boosted when used in conjunction with THC and CBD.
 They found that the combination of all three compounds was more effective than the combination of THC and CBD only.

 CBC’s oldest known properties are actually anti-bacterial.
-Studies in the 1980s indicated that CBC might be directly impactful against deadly bacterial killers like E. coli.
+Studies in the 1980s indicated that CBC might be directly act against deadly bacterial killers like E. coli.